Esther7171/TryHackMe-Walkthroughs/Room/Flatline/Readme.md

 ## Initial Enumeration

-As always, I kicked things off with an **Nmap scan** to enumerate the open services running on the target machine (`10.201.101.104`).
+As always, I kicked things off with an **Nmap scan** to enumerate the open services running on the target machine.
 I used the following command:

 ```bash
 nmap -sV -sC -Pn 10.201.101.104